ctavispost/personalPortfolio/random.md

       class="smallestBreak photoMedResp">
   -->

-  <p class="aboutText">Henceforth, 'blandishment' should mean 'becoming bland, being made commonplace or unremarkable, or a state of mundanity'.
+  <p class="aboutText marginTopZero">Henceforth, 'blandishment' should mean 'becoming bland, being made commonplace or unremarkable, or a state of mundanity'.
 It should in no way be associated with alluring, coaxing, or persuasion except in fantasy novels and renaissance fairs.</p>

   <p class="aboutText medEmphTxt">–This is in line with its origin, where the Latin word meant 'mild' as well as 'flattering'.–</p>